 Accepted cards

 Square accepts contactless cards and mobile wallets, chip and PIN, and chip and signature cards.
-This includes Visa, V Pay, Mastercard, Maestro and American Express as well as Google Pay, Apple Pay and Samsung Pay.
-You can also add Clearpay (buy now, pay later solution) as an option in store and online.
+Apart from the above accepted cards, you can add Clearpay (buy now, pay later solution) as an option in store and online.

 Payments are usually deposited in your bank account the working day after each transaction.
 Immediate payouts are also possible for an added 1% fee per transaction.